 Related: How to Compost In an Apartment In 6 Different Ways

-4. Sustainable Decorations
+4. Embrace Sustainable Decorations

-Besides the serving items, decorations also make up a big part of the waste that comes from parties.
-Some are reusable but still end up getting thrown in the trash eventually, and most aren’t even recyclable.
 For example, balloons are single-use and made out of plastic, therefore always inevitably ending up in a landfill or littered somewhere else.
-Helium is also a nonrenewable resource and the earth is running out of it.
-We need helium for a lot of important things like different medical uses and for MRI magnets.
+Helium is also a nonrenewable resource, and the earth is running out of it.
+We need helium for a lot of essential things like different medical uses and for MRI magnets.
 You can read more here about other crucial things helium is used for.

 Examples include: